How to Detect Click Fraud The Definitive Guide to Protecting Your Ad Spend

 Skewed Data Analytics: If 20% of your traffic is fake, your conversion rates, cost-per-acquisition (CPA), and customer lifetime value (CLV) metrics are all incorrect.
 You might shut down a profitable keyword because it looks "expensive," when in reality, it was just being targeted by bots.

-Algorithm Poisoning: Modern ad platforms like Google and Meta use machine learning to optimize for "converters."
-If bots are triggering "soft conversions" (like signing up for a newsletter with fake info), the platform will optimize toward more bots, wasting even more money.
+Algorithm Poisoning: Google and Meta use machine learning to optimize for "converters" If bots are triggering "soft conversions". (like signing up for a newsletter with fake info), the platform will optimize toward more bots, wasting even more money.
+When a bot triggers a "soft conversion" (like a newsletter signup), the algorithm thinks it found a perfect lead.
+It then optimizes your entire budget to find more users like that bot.
+This creates an AI Death Spiral where your CPA (Cost Per Acquisition) looks stable, but your actual sales are plummeting because the machine is being trained on fraudulent data.

 Wasted Sales Effort: Your team may spend hours chasing "leads" generated by bots, leading to frustration and decreased productivity.